Ascites

 • constipation

-• needing to pee (pass urine) more often
+• needing to pee (pass urine) more often.

 Managing ascites

-Ascites is often managed by draining the fluid.
+Ascites is usually managed by draining the fluid.
 Your doctor may also suggest some tablets to help your body get rid of the extra fluid.
 If cancer is causing the ascites, treating the cancer may help.

 Draining fluid from the tummy (ascitic drainage)

-They make a very small cut in the skin of the tummy and insert the tube.
+The doctor or nurse makes a very small cut in the skin of the tummy and inserts the tube.
 They might use an ultrasound scan to help them position it.
 The fluid drains out of the tummy and collects in a drainage bag.
-The tube is covered with a dressing.
-Sometimes the doctor or nurse uses a couple of stitches to hold it in place.
+The doctor or nurse may put some stitches in to hold the tube in place.

 If you have any pain or discomfort, tell your doctor or nurse.
 You can have painkillers if you need them.